 After that, place your pressure cooker on stove-top.
 The heat should be set to high so the water can convert into steam.
 It will be the beginning of the pressure cooking process.

-The pressure cooker will start to obtain pressure, it would also rise gradually.
+The instant pot will start to obtain pressure, it would also rise gradually.
 As soon as the steam pressure reaches its pressure limit, your food will begin to simmer.

 In case you are dealing with an old jiggle valve, notice the vent.
 Steam will start to pour out of it, and the little top regulator will begin to jiggle.
 When the steam comes out of the nozzle, just put the safety valve on it.

-If your pressure cooker is new and without a jiggle regulator, notice the valve.
-Your pressure cooker will have marks on it, and it will indicate the pressure that is inside the pressure cooker pot.
+If your instant pot is new and without a jiggle regulator, notice the valve.
+It will have marks on it, and it will indicate the pressure that is inside the pressure cooker pot.
 The marks usually appear after the pressure increases.